Felipedbbsb/DreamDeliriosObsidian/Game design template/02_Upgrade_Phase/Shop.md

 - The player can choose to buy none, some, or all of the cards, depending on their availability of #DeliriumCoins.

 #### Card Rarity
-- Cards are categorized into three #Rarities : Common, Rare, and Epic.
+- Cards are categorized into three #Rarity: Common, Rare, and Epic.
 - When generating a card, the system prioritizes cards that the player does not currently own to allow for the purchase of upgrades, which is more economical than upgrading directly.

 #### Rarity Calculation